Pest Control contractors in

 Insurance Minimums

 General liability minimum $300,000 per occurrence, $600,000 aggregate.
-Professional liability coverage required for structural work.
+Commercial auto insurance required for service vehicles.
+Errors and omissions coverage recommended at $100,000 minimum.
 Workers compensation required for employees.
-Vehicle insurance for service trucks.

 How to Get Licensed